Roseland · TR2

 Planning Applications in Portscatho

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Portscatho, that work is shaped by the place itself — Portscatho is a small Roseland fishing village and twin to Gerrans on the headland, with a tight cliff-edge Conservation Area, working harbour and a high proportion of historic cottages, with a building stock that leans toward fishermen's cottages and Edwardian villas.
+The Portscatho version of this work has its own character — Portscatho is a small Roseland fishing village and twin to Gerrans on the headland, with a tight cliff-edge Conservation Area, working harbour and a high proportion of historic cottages, with a building stock that leans toward Edwardian villas and modern coastal architect-designed homes.

 • Conservation Area